SDA-SE/sda-dropwizard-commons/docs/server-s3.md

 This module provides the [`S3Bundle`](https://github.com/SDA-SE/sda-dropwizard-commons/tree/main/sda-commons-server-s3/src/main/java/org/sdase/commons/server/s3/S3Bundle.java), a Dropwizard bundle that is used to perform operations on an object storage.

-The bundle provides an S3 client based on the [Amazon AWS SDK](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/examples-s3.html).
+The bundle provides an S3 client based on the [Amazon AWS SDK v2](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html).

 ## Usage